Medicaid → State Stories of Medicaid Coverage → Michigan

 MDHHS was encouraged to find that quite a few plans were interested in the pilot.
 Several factors made these plans a good fit for Michigan’s pilot, including:

-MDHHS launched the state-supported MCO pilot of the National DPP lifestyle change program with UHCCP and Beaumont Health in January 2020.
+MDHHS conducted the state-supported MCO pilot of the National DPP lifestyle change program with UHCCP and Corewell (formerly Beaumont) Health from 2020-2023.

-MCOs identify eligible participants, using indicators such as prediabetes diagnosis code, age, and history of gestational diabetes, and then send initial outreach to members using letters and/or emails.
-Business associate agreements (BAAs) are formed between the CDC-recognized organization and the MCO to allow sharing of information on eligible members (see the Contracting with CDC-Recognized Organizations page to learn more about contracting between MCOs and CDC-recognized organizations).
-In some cases, the CDC-recognized organization follows up directly with eligible members after initial contact by the MCO.
+MCOs identified eligible participants, using indicators such as prediabetes diagnosis code, age, and history of gestational diabetes, and then sent initial outreach to members using letters and/or emails.
+Business associate agreements (BAAs) were formed between the CDC-recognized organization and the MCO to allow sharing of information on eligible members (see the Contracting with CDC-Recognized Organizations page to learn more about contracting between MCOs and CDC-recognized organizations).
+In some cases, the CDC-recognized organization followed up directly with eligible members after initial contact by the MCO.

 Implementing Coverage